hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/prestashop/domains/emildesign_com/__init__.md

 **How to Write Tests if You Have Code:**

 To write effective tests, you must have a function or class to test.
-The example above demonstrates how to:
+The example above demonStartes how to:

 1. **Define the function or class to test.**
 2. **Use `pytest.raises` for exception handling.** This is crucial for ensuring that the code correctly handles invalid or unexpected input.
 Note the use of `match` in `test_example_function_invalid_input` to ensure the exception message is correct.
 Without a match, it's just checking for the correct type of exception.